ugoviti/izdock/php-fpm/README.md

 # Features
 - Small image footprint (all images are based on [izdock httpd image](/r/izdock/httpd/))
-- The Apache HTTPD Web Server is removed from this image
+- The Apache HTTPD Web Server is present but unused from this image
 - You can use `izdock/php-fpm` as sidecar image (Docker Compose or Kubernetes) for NGINX or Apache configured with MPM Event and Reverse Proxy for PHP pages
 - Build from scratch PHP interpreter with all modules included, plus external modules (igbinary apcu msgpack opcache memcached redis xdebug phpiredis realpath_turbo tarantool)
 - Included izsendmail bash script as wrapper for `msmtp` for PHP logging of outgoing emails